matteobisi/docker/was9/README.md

 drwxrwxr-x  5 teo teo 4096 Sep  7 10:23 SDK_JAVA_V8/
 drwxrwxr-x  9 teo teo 4096 Sep  7 10:26 WAS_ND_9/

-the xml files are the response file obtained from IBM Installation manager to install WAS 9, HTTP, Plugin, dmgr and appserv01 are the 2 files i used to configure
+the xml files are the response file obtained from IBM Installation manager to install WAS 9, HTTP, Plugin, dmgr and appserv01 are the 2 files i used to configure the WebSphere cell
-WebSphere cell

 teo@dubuntu:~/docker/was9/sw-repo/was9/RESPONSE$ ll
 total 24